astroVale/python_flat_search/README.md

 # python_flat_search
-Personal webscraping project with Python for searching for flats in Berlin.
+Personal webscraping project with Python for flat searching in Berlin.

+Based on the [Python Flight Search](https://github.com/kjam/python_flight_search) project by Katharine Jarmul.

 ## Script:
 * wg-gesucht_scraped.ipynb - Jupyther Notebook script to scrape [wg-gesucht.de](http>//wg-gesucht.de) website.
 It run a search for flats according to input parameters and returns results in a `pandas` DataFrame.